-Queering the library
+Queering the Library

 Three different challenge teams looked at how to make Berlin’s libraries more welcoming for queer communities.